 Credit risk is the risk of potential loss to the Company if a customer or counterparty to a financial instrument fails to meets its contractual obligations.
-The Company's credit risk is limited to the carrying amount on the statement of financial position and arises from the Company's cash, receivables and reclamation bonds.
+The Company's credit risk is limited to the carrying amount on the statement of financial position and arises from the Company's cash and reclamation bonds.

 The Company's cash is held through a Canadian chartered bank which is high-credit quality financial institution.
-The Company's receivables primarily consist of harmonized sales tax rebates due from the Government of Canada which are all current.
+The Company's reclamation bonds are held by Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
 The Company believes credit risk to be insignificant.